AnandKumar9/TechnicalNotes/01. Programming Languages/4. Ruby/EASE Setup.md

 gem install bundler -v "$(grep -A 1 "BUNDLED WITH" Gemfile.lock | tail -n 1)"
 ```

+> On M1, this can give an error which says '.... cannot load such file -- openSSL'.
+>
+> To fix this, rvm needs to be reinstalled with a custom openssl directory and the the bundler install done after that.
+>
+> ```
+> rvm reinstall $(head -n 1 .ruby-version) --with-openssl-dir=/opt/homebrew/opt/openssl@1.1
+> ```

 ##### 4. Install all the gems

 Now Bundler can be used to install the precise versions of all the required gems.
 The required gem versions are mentioned in the `gemfile`, also the `gemfile.lock` file spcifies which precise version to use for a given gem if multiple versions satisy `gemfile` specs.